unibo-spe/spe-slides/content/09-containerization/_index.md

     ```
 {{% /col %}}
 {{% col %}}
-1. Serval replicas of the same service are created:
+1. Several replicas of the same service are created:

     ![Deployment with replicas](./portainer-replicated-service.png)

 </br>

-3. Requests will be forwarded to replicas in a __non-deterministc__ fashion
+3. Requests will be forwarded to replicas in a __non-deterministic__ fashion
 {{% /col %}}
 {{< /multicol >}}